How to defend yourself against discrimination in the workplace

 However, it is not discrimination or unequal treatment if the employee does not meet the requirements for the job.
 However, they must be sufficiently appropriate to the job.

-How do I defend myself against discrimination?
+How to defend against discrimination?

 If you feel you are facing discrimination at work, consult a lawyer.
 If you believe that your employer is violating employment law by discriminating against you, you can file a complaint or initiate an investigation with the relevant regional labour inspectorate or the State Labour Inspection Office.
 However, it is good to know what you can claim and who is the right authority to contact.